caroldelwing/WCD-DevOps-FinalCapstone/README.md

 # Final Capstone DevOps Project - End-to-end DevOps Pipeline

 This project builds an end-to-end DevOps pipeline using core technologies such as AWS, Docker, Kubernetes, Terraform, Prometheus, Loki, Grafana, and GitHub Actions.
-This pipeline is used to deploy a multi container web application that comprises a MongoDB database and a Nodejs API server, which exposes endpoints so users can send HTTP requests and get a response.
+This pipeline is used to deploy a multi-container web application that comprises a MongoDB database and a Nodejs API server, which exposes endpoints so users can send HTTP requests and get a response.

 The project consists of three main sections:
 - Section 1: Terraform code to deploy a functional and multi-node AWS EKS Cluster.
-- Section 2: Terraform code to deploy a complete observability stack (Prometheus, Loki, Grafana) into the EKS Cluser using Helm Charts.
+- Section 2: Terraform code to deploy a complete observability stack (Prometheus, Loki, Grafana) into the EKS Cluster using Helm Charts.
 - Section 3: GitHub Actions CICD Pipeline responsible for code checkout, test, build, and deploy stages of the web application in the EKS Cluster.
 The pipeline can be triggered manually or by pushes on the GitHub repo.
 The test step tests the integration of the Dockerfiles using a Docker-compose file, while the build step is responsible for building the Docker Images and pushing them to Docker Hub.
-At last, the deploy stage will connect to the EKS Cluster and deploy the web application using the recently created Docker Images.
+At last, the deployment stage will connect to the EKS Cluster and deploy the web application using the recently created Docker Images.

 ![Diagram of Final Project 1](finalproject01.jpg)